TheOdinProject/curriculum/ruby/ruby.md

 * Peter Cooper's [Beginning Ruby](http://beginningruby.org/) is a solid introduction to Ruby that covers pretty much the breadth of the language as you need to understand it.
 * Brian Marick's [Everyday Scripting with Ruby](http://pragprog.com/book/bmsft/everyday-scripting-with-ruby) takes a pragmatic approach to learning Ruby to help with the kinds of problems you might face in a variety of different real-world work scenarios.

+**TODO: Walkthrough of a real Ruby program**

 ## Basic Ruby

 ### Intro

 Ruby shouldn't be anything new to you by now... you should have completed the preparatory readings, Ruby Monk, and the test-first exercises as part of the [Ruby 101 section of the Web Development 101 Unit](/web_development_basics/web_development_basics.md#ruby-101) that you completed prior to jumping into this.
 If you haven't, go back and work on that before getting started here.
-It's expected that you have a pretty good handle on the basics of the Ruby language and an idea of what you're still shakey on.
+It's expected that you have a pretty good handle on the basics of the Ruby language and an idea of what you're still shaky on.

 In this section on Basic Ruby, we're going to make sure you really do understand all the building blocks of the language and of programming in general.
 If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.  *How* you learn isn't as important as making sure you're comfortable with your understanding of everything that will be covered here.

-### Primitive Data Types
+### Primitive Data Types and Other Basic Stuff

 Primitive data types are the basic building blocks of computer programs.
 Understanding them and what you can do with them is like knowing your ABC's.
-Get well acquainted with Numbers, Strings, Arrays, Hashes, Enumerable methods, Objects, Ranges, and Dates/Times.
+Get well acquainted with Numbers, Strings, Arrays, Hashes, Objects, Methods, and Dates/Times.
 You're populating your developer's toolkit.

 The exercises should help you hone in on what things you understand well and which ones you need to dig deeper on.
 The larger exercises towards the end will round things out a bit more wholistically.